BrianLM/rails-project-api/README.md

 Available but not active is a create list with list items.
 Both methods on the controller and routes are not available at this time.

 ## Items API
-The Items API handles all item actions, and includes create, search by name, index, and read actions for the user's items.
-No current uses for delete and update, so functionality is removed in the controller and routes.
-Based on manufacturer and store behavior, a new item is believed better than updating item properties.
+The Items API handles all item actions, and includes create, update, search by name, index, and read actions for items.
+No current uses for delete, so functionality is removed in the controller and routes.
+Front end controls on update as well as controller limitations on updating a record restrict updates to user ownership.
 This controller inherits from ProtectedController.
 No unauthenticated actions are available, however index and search actions will return non-user related items.

 A successful request will return the item or items related to the request.